xEMPERORx/XemperorX/README.md

 role:        Backend Software Engineer
 focus:       Scalable APIs · Distributed Systems · LLM-powered apps
 currently:   Interning @ Armakuni — shipping FastAPI services to prod
-learning:    Node.js · Statistics · Linear Algebra
+learning:    Statistics · Linear Algebra · Distirbuted System
 looking_for: Mentorship / collabs in AI-ML
 fun_fact:    I debug by talking to my code like it's a person.
 It works
              more than it should.